LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 ##Summary
 1. "do maps add anything, to our knowledge of literature?"
 (35)
 	* Thesis?
 Maps provide way of extracting order?
 See 6 maybe?
+	* I would argue that this is a sort of thesis - or at least a leading question into what Moretti is really exploring.
+We could just talk about this in 6.
+That might be better?
 2. Moretti's exploration of this question is through the use of village stories, specifically using Mary Mitford's *Our Village.*
 	    Figure 14, page 37, shows that "narrative space is not linear here, it is circular." the figure shows a center, the village, with two rings around it. what are the implications of circular narrative space?